 1976: T. Rex’s eleventh studio album, Futuristic Dragon, was released everywhere except North America, where it wasn’t issued until 1987.

 1982: Hall and Oates had their fourth #1 and fourth consecutive top 10 hit on the Billboard Hot 100 with “I Can’t Go For That (No Can Do),” which also managed to top the R&B and Dance charts.

-1988: Australian band INXS had their first #1 single in the US when “Need You Tonight” topped the Billboard Hot 100.
+1988: Australian band INXS had their only #1 single on the US pop charts when “Need You Tonight” topped the Billboard Hot 100.

 2007: Perry Farrell, John Densmore of The Doors, and actor Josh Hartnett helped launch the Global Cool campaign at simultaneous press conferences in Los Angeles and London.
 They were joined by a host of other artists who were involved in promoting Global Cool’s mission to “save the planet” by encouraging individuals to reduce their carbon emissions by 10 billion tons over 10 years.
 The campaign also unveiled its theme song, “Woman in the Window,” featuring previously unreleased vocals by Jim Morrison and music recorded by Farrell’s new band, Satellite Party.

-2016: David Bowie’s final album Blackstar posthumously debuted on the Billboard pop chart at #1, making it Bowie’s first and only #1 album in the US.
+2016: David Bowie’s final album, Blackstar, posthumously debuted on the Billboard pop chart at #1, making it Bowie’s only album to reach #1 in the US.